idaholab/EMV/README.md

 Close and re-open the terminal.
 Run the following command to view available nvm versions:
 `nvm ls-remote`

-Install the latest version of node (14.3.0 was the latest at the time of this writing):
+Install the latest LTS version by running the following (8.12.0 was the latest at the time of this writing):

-`nvm install 14.3.0`
+`nvm install 8.12.0`

 #### Install yarn